onaio/onadata/docs/proposals/export-labels-for-selects.md

 # Export select choices with their name or labels

 Add an boolean export parameter `show_choice_labels` that will accept `true` or `false`.
 This option will allow the labels of choices to be included in the submission data being exported.
-There are two possibilities:

-1. For each row where there is a choice was selected the user will see the label of the choice instead of the choice itself.
+For each row where there is a choice was selected the user will see the label of the choice instead of the choice itself.
-2. We add an extra column, 'field_name:label' that will include the label of  the choice in the 'field_name'.

 Given the XLSForm: